golddranks/ganbare/README.md

 The following have defaults, and you may omit them:

-    GANBARE_PARANOID Whether HTTPS is required and whether the cookies are sent with "Secure" flag.
-Also strictens the anti-CSRF measures.
-(Prevents even GET to the HTTP API) Defaults to true.
+    GANBARE_PARANOID Defaults to true.
+When on, HTTPS is required.
+Cookies are sent with "Secure" flag.
+Strictens the anti-CSRF measures.
+(Checks Origin & Referer of all mutating HTTP METHODS, and prevents even non-mutating requests to the HTTP API) Enforces ContentSecurityPolicy as an anti-XSS measure.
     GANBARE_EMAIL_SMTP_USERNAME SMTP username.
 Defaults to empty string.
     GANBARE_EMAIL_SMTP_PASSWORD password.
 Defaults to empty string.
     GANBARE_SITE_LINK defaults to http://$GANBARE_SITE_DOMAIN:8081.
 This is used, for example, in email messages to link to the site.